alexpovel/latex-cookbook/README.md

 # Possible issues and pitfalls

-Many nights were lost over issues involving GitLab CI, but also plain LaTeX.
+Many nights were lost over issues involving GitLab CI/CD, but also plain LaTeX.
 Here is a non-exhaustive list --- a bit like a gallery of failure --- of the most common ones.
 Hopefully, it spares you some despair.